-Chronic back and neck pain is the most common musculoskeletal complaint among Canadian veterans — and for good reason.
+Back pain treatment for veterans in Fredericton is one of the core services at VAC Chiropractor Fredericton.
+Chronic back and neck pain is the most common musculoskeletal complaint among Canadian veterans, and for good reason.
 The physical demands of military service place extraordinary stress on the spine, often resulting in pain and dysfunction that persists long after service ends.
-At VAC Chiropractor Fredericton, Dr. Scott Brayall specializes in the assessment and chiropractic treatment of service-related spinal conditions.
+Dr. Scott Brayall specializes in the assessment and chiropractic treatment of service-related spinal conditions.

 Understanding Back and Neck Pain